-A dragon is a mythical monster with a serpentine form from European folklore.
-It has two pairs of lizard-like legs and membrane wings (bat-like) that come up on its back.
-It's also known as the Western Dragon.
-The colossal beast has scaly skin, spits fire, and has horns and an intimidating tail.
+The dragon is a mythical serpentine monster from European folklore.
+It has two pairs of legs similar in every way to those of a lizard and membranous wings (also similar to those of a bat) that rise up on its back.
+It is also known as the Western Dragon.
+This colossal beast has a scaly skin, breathes fire, has horns and also has an intimidating tail.

-With the exception of Welsh legend and modern fiction, the European dragon is primarily linked with evil.
+Because of Welsh legend and modern fiction, the European dragon is primarily associated with evil.
 Asian dragons, on the other hand, are generally depicted as benevolent animals.
-Read our blog post.

-The blood of dragons possesses a lot of mystical qualities.
-It allowed Siegfried to grasp the woodland bird's language in the opera Siegfried.
-The classic European dragon guards a cave or castle containing riches and treasure, and is frequently linked to a great hero who attempts to slay it.
-The dragon is located in an underground lair, a cave that defines it as an old land monster, despite being a flying species.
-It's probable that European mythology's dragons are descended from the snake cult present in many faiths throughout the world.
+The blood of dragons has many mystical qualities.
+It also enabled Siegfried to grasp the language of the woodland bird in the opera Siegfried.
+In reality, the classic European dragon guards a cave or castle containing wealth and treasure.
+But it is also frequently associated with a great hero who attempts to slay it.
+The dragon is found in an underground lair.
+A cave that defines it as an old land monster, although it is a flying species.
+It is also likely that the dragons of European mythology descend from the cult of the snake.

 EUROPEAN DRAGON MYTHOLOGY